 - Coordination of reactions (8-12 months)

 In this substage, babies use the basic reflexes they know and have developed in the past few months to plan and coordinate their actions.
 They perform these actions in anticipation of events.
-This ability is made possible by the prefrontal cortex’s maturation, and babies can now perform goal-oriented activities.
+This ability of orientation is made possible by the prefrontal cortex’si maturation, and babies can now perform goal-oriented activities.

-They know who is a stranger and may refuse to go to people they don’t know, may say ‘no,’ watch something fall, move things from one hand to another, and pick up food from a bowl to place it in their mouth (5).
+They gain a sense of alertness and know who is a stranger and may refuse to go to people they don’t know, may say ‘no,’ watch something fall, move things from one hand to another, and pick up food from a bowl to place it in their mouth (5).

 Babies at this stage enjoy playing peek-a-boo and love to find hidden objects.
-A simple example of this is when a baby spots a toy under the table or a little away from them, they crawl to it, grab it, and most likely play with it or put it in their mouth.
+A simple example of this is when a baby spots a toy under the table or a little away from them, they grab it by crawling towards it, and most likely play with it or put it in their mouth.

 - Tertiary circular reactions (12-18 months)

 It is during this substage that the child enters toddlerhood.
-At this age, babies will explore the world more than ever and use planning, motor coordination, and experimentation.
+At this age, babies will try to learn exploratory actions and use planning, motor coordinationi, and experimentation.
 Toddlers can now put things together that they were able to pull apart in the earlier substages.
 For example, toddlers can dismantle a sequence of blocks and put them back together.

 It is also the substage when toddlers can understand and respond to spoken language.
 They also begin to use small words and phrases and are captivated by songs, nursery rhymes, and stories.